Woman on a phone at work

 How does the Integration Hub work ?

-The vision of our Integration Hub team is to support residents to get better access to opportunities, advice and guidance to help achieve their career goals.
+The vision of our hub is to support residents in getting better access to opportunity and the best advice and guidance available to help achieve their career goals.

 • Gaining a thorough understanding of the challenges faced by our residents, the services and individuals that support them, and the businesses that employ them.